mcloughlan/algo-notes/docs/algorithms.md

 - Computability is only considered on the [Turing machine](computer-science.md#turing-machine) or with [Lambda Calculus](#lambda-calculus), which doesn't consider alternative models of computation.

 #### Halting problem

+!!! important

+	In the current 2024 study design

 Machine $H$ determines if the input $I$ (program and program input) will halt or not.